 Grilled Chicken Salad Inspired by Key West

 There’s a perfect balance of sweet and savory, juicy and crunch.
 An ideal grilled chicken salad I’ll definitely make again and again.
+It would be great topped with some homemade croutons as well!

 For a long, long time I’ve wanted to go to Florida, specifically The Keys.
 When I was in high school everyone went to Florida for spring break, except for me.
 My parents were divorced and we simply couldn’t afford a lavish family vacation like the kids I went to school with.
 So each year they would all return tan and rested and I vowed that one day I would be able to mark Florida off of my Bucket List.